 - Wifi (e.g. hotspot).

-Most common is to use the first option and connect via a broadband telephone cable (more information are provided by the Belgian Institute for Postal Services and Telecommunications).
+Most common is to use the first option and connect via a broadband telephone cable (more information is provided by the Belgian Institute for Postal Services and Telecommunications).
 These broadband cables are provided by 3 companies, namely Proximus, Telenet and VOO.
-Each of these telephone network cable providers offer the possibility to check whether they provide to your address on their websites.
+Each of these telephone network cable providers offers the possibility to check whether they provide to your address on their websites.